 After a form user completes the last page of your form, they'll be forwarded to PayPal to pay.
 PayPal will securely collect their billing information and process the charge.
 After a successful or failed payment, your Formsite result will get updated with the status of the transaction.
 In either case, you should see a new entry with more information, including relevant ID values which can be used to reference activity in your PayPal account.
 Payments in your PayPal account should also include the result's Reference #.

 If you selected the "Accept PayPal, credit, and debit cards" option during setup, users will be able to enter their payment details at the end of your form.
-There is no need for you to collect the payment details on the form as we will handle everything.
+There's no need for you to collect the payment details on the form as we'll handle everything.
 You can optionally map some information, such as the buyer's name and address, from your form to streamline the process.

 PayPal controls which buttons will be shown to users.
-To allow your customers to pay by credit card, you may need to log into your PayPal account and go to the "Settings -> Selling Tools" page.
+To allow your customers to pay by credit card, log into your PayPal account and go to their "Settings -> Selling Tools" page.
 Then, enable the "PayPal Account Optional" setting.
 Other options will be shown based on availability in your region or currency and the type of transaction.